 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
-There are also more young people seeking college degrees instead of a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
+There are several reasons for this discrepancy, including an aging workforce and competition from other industries.
+It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?